ahmetsoykan/std-with-ddb/README.md

-# Single-table Design with DynamoDB
+# Single-Table Design with DynamoDB

 ## Intro
 DynamoDB is one of the NoSQL databases if the NoSQL terminology is right way to declare it.
 Here's you can find basic differences between NoSQL and SQL databases.